dolthub/docs/content/getting-started/sql.md

 title: Using SQL
 ---

-# SQL

 ## Background

 This section provides a very brief introduction to the the Dolt SQL implementation, along with some tutorials on how to get started running SQL.

 ## Getting Started

 To follow along with this tutorial you need to have Dolt installed.
-See the [installation tutorial](https://github.com/dolthub/docs/tree/0e569cab08639d78816564ec8da3bab719093f46/content/getting-started/installation/README.md), but it's as easy as `brew install dolt` for Mac users, and we publish `.msi` files for Windows users.
+See the [installation tutorial](installation.md), but it's as easy as `brew install dolt` for Mac users, and we publish `.msi` files for Windows users.
 Before we dive in let's grab some sample data using Dolt's Git-like `clone` operation:

 ```text
 $ dolt clone dolthub/great-players-example && cd great-players-example